jk367/jk367/README.md

-Hi, my name is James Kettle and I'm the CEO of CloudCap, a writer and a photographer.
+Hi, my name is J.M.
+Kettle and I am a writer and a photographer.
 I'm based in NYC and like reading and eletronic music.